-All I can say is that the Buffalo Plaid craze has hit me too!
+All I can say is that the buffalo plaid craze has hit me too!
 What is it about this simplistic lumberjack pattern that is making Farmhouse lovers all around go gaga for this look?
 Every year it seems to grow in popularity, and this year is no exception.
 Today I want to show you just how simple it is to add this pattern to mason jars.
 You can add this pattern to many surfaces, but I particularly love the mason jar.
-Takes me back to a simpler time when I was a little girl on the farm. *disclaimer… if you’re a perfectionist, this project my cause some distress.
+Takes me back to a simpler time when I was a little girl on the farm. *disclaimer… if you’re a perfectionist, this project may cause some distress.
 Seriously!

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.

 I chose this replica Mason Jar to paint the buffalo plaid pattern on because of its size and lid.
 It has storage potential and I can always use another container.
 It would make a cute gift too!

 - Ball Extra Wide Half-Gallon Decorative Container

 - Caviar chalk mineral paint

 - Mini Paint Brush